Bobby Portis: Personal life

 Portis has said, "I talked to God a lot since I was a young child.
 I followed the path that He lays, and He has blessed me tremendously and helped me get here.
 I feel like anything that I ask from Him, He gives it to me in some way."

-Portis’ foundation, the Bobby Portis Foundation, is a charitable organization that creates programs and initiatives for single mothers in Arkansas.
+Portis' foundation, the Bobby Portis Foundation, is a charitable organization that creates programs and initiatives for single mothers in Arkansas.

 In October 2022, Portis launched a campaign alongside the Wisconsin Department of Transportation and Milwaukee mayor Cavalier Johnson that aims to lower reckless driving and speeding in Wisconsin.

+On November 4, 2024, Portis' house was burglarized while he was playing in a game against the Cleveland Cavaliers, one of a series of thefts targeting prominent athletes.
+Nearly $1.5 million worth of designer bags, jewelry, and cash was stolen, along with his 2021 championship ring.
+In February 2025 seven men were arrested and charged with the burglaries.